 Sprinkle the fruit bites with flaky sea salt while the chocolate is still warm, otherwise it won’t stick.

 - Dried Fruit: use any dried fruit of your choice.
 What fruits are good dipped in chocolate?
 Any kind that you like!
 Apricots, blueberries, cherries, dates, figs, mangos, pineapples, prunes, and raisins are all good options.

-- Nut Butter: use any nut butter of your choice – almond, cashew, peanut, pecan, walnut, etc.
+- Nut Butter: use any nut or seed butter of your choice – almond, cashew, peanut, pecan, sunflower, walnut, etc.

 - Chocolate: use dark or semi-sweet chocolate for best flavor and nutrition.
 We don’t recommend using milk or white chocolate, as these are not generally healthy options.
 You could, however, use them as a decorative drizzle on top.

 Remember that this is a base recipe, so the goal is for you to customize it to your taste!

 Feel free to add more of your favorite ingredients mixed in with the dried fruit or sprinkled on top.
 Coconut flakes, chia seeds, ground flax seeds, cocoa powder, and cinnamon would all be delicious additions.

 Don’t like salty with your sweet?
 Simply leave off the sea salt at the end!

 Don’t have chocolate chips on hand?
 Try dusting the fruit bites in cocoa powder!

 Want a vegan chocolate covered fruit recipe?
 Use vegan chocolate chips!